Documentary Producer and Director

 Net.LEARNING

-I directed, co-wrote, and co-produced net.LEARNING, winner of the 1998 National Education Reporting Award, Best Television Documentary and Feature.
-This two-hour documentary explores the trade-offs students and faculty are willing to make in online classrooms.
-It profiles a student of library science in Alaska, for example, who collaborates in cyberspace with cohorts in Chicago and Urbana-Champaign.
-Also portrays is a professor of literature in San Luis Obisbo and many others pioneering this medium.
+I directed, co-wrote, and co-produced net.LEARNING, a two-hour documentary that explores the trade-offs students and faculty were willing to make in the early days online classrooms.
+The film profiles a student of library science in Alaska, for example, who collaborates in cyberspace with cohorts in Chicago and Urbana-Champaign.
+Also portrayed is a professor of literature in San Luis Obisbo and many others pioneering this medium.
 I was also co-executive producer and originated the project with the Alfred P. Sloan Foundation.
 Net.LEARNING aired on Public Television stations nationwide during the 1998 - 1999 season.
 It was rebroadcast during the 1999-2000 season.

 Award